edunzer/YR3_TERM-4/PUBLIC SPEAKING/WEEK 2/INTRO SPEECH.md

   Overall I think that this is the most important aspect of who I am as a person and what I am like.

-  So despite my young exterior I am have the mental age of someone much older.
+  So despite my young exterior I have the mental age of someone much older.

   Unlike most 20 somethings I know how to frame houses, build with my two hands, repair cars, and also learn about problems in the world and talk about them in a respectful manor.